AvaloniaUI/Avalonia/docs/tutorial/from-wpf.md

     }

-Notice that in WPF you have to add the class handler as a static method, whereas in Perspex the class handler is not static: the notification is automatically directed to the correct instance.
+Notice that in WPF you have to add the class handler as a static method, whereas in Avalonia the class handler is not static: the notification is automatically directed to the correct instance.

 ## PropertyChangedCallback